 Japanese Streaming, Cable and More: Watch English TV in Japan

-Japanese culture can be rich and fascinating whether you speak the language or not, but when you're immersed in local entertainment – or frustrated at not being able to understand it – you might feel a little out of the culture loop back home and want some screen time with more familiar fare.
-Whether you're craving nostalgic British drama, your favorite American talk show or simply Japanese programs you can understand in English, look no further than this list of ways to access English TV in Japan.
+Japanese culture can be rich and fascinating whether you speak the language or not, but when you’re immersed in local entertainment - or frustrated at not being able to understand it - you might feel a little out of the culture loop back home and want some screen time with more familiar fare.
+Whether you’re craving nostalgic British drama, your favorite American talk show or simply Japanese programs you can understand in English, look no further than this list of ways to access English TV in Japan with Japanese streaming, satellite and cable services.

 As in most countries, Japanese streaming TV and movie services are at the forefront of on-demand entertainment for drama and movies, and offer the most convenient options.
 They require nothing more than an internet connection and play directly on various devices, including your TV, or can be remote streamed you’re your smartphone to the bigger screen of a TV or computer.